 Socketed Head Medieval Battle Axe

-Most medieval battle axe designs had the socketed head.
-It had a broader blade with an opening, where a wooden shaft or long metal strips were inserted.
+Used by both infantry and cavalry, the socketed head medieval battle axe had a broader blade with an opening where a wooden shaft or long metal strips were inserted.

 Battle Axe with Mace